wrist mechanics online course featured image

 This wrist position at the top of a swing looks like this:

-flat wrist at the top of the backswing
+flat lead wrist at the top of the backswing

 You will notice the forearm, wrist, and back of the hand are pretty much in alignment with each other.
-Flat lead wrist position in your golf swing, especially at the top and down through impact, is essential for striking the ball well.
+Flat lead wrist position in your golf swing, especially at the top and down through impact, is essential for accurate and consistent ball striking.

 Take note that the clubface in the example above is in line with that lead wrist in its flat position.
 That is the goal at the top of your swing.